Forming My Identity

 Marriage and Family

 A new chapter of my life began when I became a wife and mother after thirty-three years as a single, career woman.
 Because I was older when I became a wife and mother, I never took that privilege for granted.
 I met my future husband at the church I was attending, and after knowing each other for three years, we decided to get married.
 That marriage lasted until esophageal cancer took his life twenty-seven years later.
 I was truly blessed by being married to a man for whom I never lost respect and who loved me selflessly.
-I was also blessed by two wonderful children who are now grown adults, living independently on their own, and contributing to society in meaningful ways.
+I was also blessed by two wonderful children who are now grown adults, living independently and contributing to society in meaningful ways.
+And I have three wonderful grandchildren, who are a delight.
 John Gottman, PhD in his research states, “Honoring one and another’s life journey and helping dreams and aspirations come true” is a significant part of creating a “sound marital house”.
 I found this to be true in my own marriage.

 My husband and I went through a major transition when he lost his job from a major institution right after our second child was born.
 He started his own practice, and we decided that I would put my career on hold for a while and serve as his "unpaid staff person" until he became more established.
 That arrangement served both of our needs, because it gave me flexibility to meet our children's needs while I was still helping contribute to the overall financial picture.
 I eventually returned to my career again and had the support of my husband.